Skip to main content

 Sustainable Food City

-The food system is responsible for around 30-40% of global greenhouse gas emissions.
+The food system is responsible for around 30-40 percent of global greenhouse gas emissions.

-For many years Bristol has been committed to being a sustainable food city, and in 2021 it became only the second city in the UK to achieve Gold Sustainable Food City status
+For many years Bristol has been committed to being a sustainable food city, and in 2021 it became the second city in the UK to achieve Gold Sustainable Food City status.

-Such an accolade would open the door on a decade of change, placing food firmly on the agenda as we rebuild a more resilient city in the wake of the pandemic, and lay the foundations for building a diverse, inclusive and resilient food community that can make real change by 2030.
+Such an accolade has opened the door on a decade of change, placing food firmly on the agenda as we build a diverse, inclusive and resilient food community that can make real change by 2030.

 Becoming a Gold Sustainable Food City is aligned with Bristol’s One City Plan.